 - Mechanical issues: Back pain can also at times indicate a concern with the structure of the back, either due to a birth defect or a trauma/injury later in life.
 Either one can cause the back to grow improperly or change the way it relates to other structures of the body, and thus produce pain.

+I’ve heard the question “Is there a way to cure back pain?” often.
+And the answer is “it depends.”
 Since there are many different causes for back pain, it comes as no surprise that there is a corresponding number of treatments available ranging from noninvasive therapies to a myriad of drugs and surgeries.
-It’s best to begin with a conservative, common sense approach when it comes to dealing with back pain.
+It’s best to begin with a conservative, common-sense approach when it comes to dealing with back pain.
 It is wise to be very careful before submitting to back surgery.
 Back surgery has a notorious reputation for a very poor success rate.
 Beyond that, once you have the first one, and the pain is not resolved, it is usually recommended that you have additional surgeries to “solve” the concern.
-This can lead to even worse back pain, because one of the ways that chronic back pain manifests itself is through repeated back trauma including surgery.
+This can lead to even worse back pain because one of the ways that chronic back pain manifests itself is through repeated back trauma including surgery.

 Chronic back pain is often a very difficult issue to treat.
 Be careful when you are consulting with a physician regarding back pain.
 Do not allow yourself to be subjected to excessive or unnecessary imaging studies such as CT scans, which can expose you to about five times the radiation of an ordinary x-ray.